doppllib/doppllib.github.io/docs/dopplappfromscratch.md

 # Starting a new project in Android Studio

-One of Doppl's goals is to have zero impact on your Android dev time.
-You do, however, have to follow some rules.
-You can only translate the code that has support in J2objc or our extension libraries.
-You can't have UI and other platform specific structures in the shared code.
-This separation of concerns is generally considered "best practice" anyway, so generally not much of an issue.
+One of the goals of Doppl is to have zero impact on your Android development time.
+However, there are some rules and patterns you'll need to follow to achieve this (or anything).

+Doppl is designed to allow you to share non-UI code.
+You need to tell it what code to share, and make sure it doesn't try to translate code that isn't supported.
+That generally means UI code, platform specific code, and any code with libraries that don't have Doppl dependencies.

 The simplest approach is to create a Java package called "shared" and use that for shared code, but you can organize the code any way you'd like.

-To set the project up for Doppl, follow these steps:
+You'll just need to tell the Gradle plugin what it is.

+## Download and Install

+1. [/download.html](Download) the latest version.
+Extract and configure.
+See [/docs/quicktutorial.html](the tutorial) for more info.

-1. Add to your `local.properties` file `j2objc.home=[dist dir]` where `[dist dir]` is where you've extracted the Doppl J2objc zip file, or if you've built J2objc from source, the `dist` directory.
+2. Add to your `local.properties` file `j2objc.home=[dist dir]` where `[dist dir]` is where you've extracted the Doppl J2objc zip file, or if you've built J2objc from source, the `dist` directory.

 ## Add the Gradle Plugin

+After creating a standard Android project with Studio, add the Doppl Gradle plugin.

 1. In your project's root `build.gradle` file, under your `buildscript` and `allprojects` `repositories` block, add: `maven { url "https://dl.bintray.com/doppllib/maven" }`
 *In the future these libraries should be on **jcenter***